tantsandras/mm/content/podcastEpisodesFolder/lies-loss-and-life-sentences.md

 * Wikipedia
 * A [medium.com article](https://medium.com/honestly-yours/what-netflixs-american-murder-didn-t-tell-you-about-chris-and-shanann-watts-2a90a9a88745), by Shannon Ashley
-* An [article in The Sun](https://www.thesun.co.uk/news/12863714/chris-watts-letter-shannan-watts-murder-colorado/), by Fionnuala O'Leary
+* An [article in The Sun](https://www.thesun.co.uk/news/12863714/chris-watts-letter-shannan-watts-murder-colorado/), by Fionnuala O'Leary.
+This is also where the photos of the Watts family can be found.

 #### Audio transcript